 At Kaplan Early Learning Company, education is the cornerstone of our family business.
 We provide developmentally appropriate educational products to families and we are a total solution for early childhood educators – offering everything from cribs for your infant/toddler classroom, to curricula for your preschool classroom, and family engagement materials for your elementary classroom.
 Outside of the classroom, we have dozens of professional development presenters, partnerships for online learning, a full-service playground installation solution and turn-key setup for opening new child care centers.
 Learn more about Kaplan Early Learning Company.

 Child Care Aware® of America and Sesame Workshop, the nonprofit educational organization behind Sesame Street, announced a plan at the 2014 CCAoA Symposium to provide CCR&Rs and families with free resources to improve the overall well-being of children in child care.
 This two-year partnership includes a pilot program designed to provide Sesame Workshop’s multimedia materials about resilience to children and families as a way to promote family engagement.
-To view and order these and other Sesame Workshop materials, click here.

 The partnership between the Council for Professional Recognition and Child Care Aware® of America focuses on three critical areas: empowering early educators with a living wage and professional development; helping families make good child care decisions with reliable and accessible information, and creating an affordable child care system that works for families.